paoloChevalier/analogs-unet-committor_and_temperature-predictions/README.md

 For best performance, use on machines with >120gb ram, if you don't have enough ram you can always play with the chunk sizes to prevent your ram from running out.

 - compute_analogs.py : necessary functions to compute analogs and some computations.
+Examples in this file should be enough to reuse the script.

 ### UNETs